informaticameg/Fragmentos/README.md

 // Simple snippet manager //

 ## That is fragments?
-In a cataloguer and organizer of source code, which allows store your snippets to access them when needed.
+Is a cataloguer and organizer of source code, which allows store your snippets to access them when needed.

 Their slogan is: "write it once, find it forever."